Australia's Slater & Gordon buys Quindell unit

 Shares in Quindell have slumped since short-seller Gotham City Research questioned the company's revenue model and profit quality last April.

-Quindell, which lists Aviva Insurance Plc (AV.L), British American Tobacco Plc (BATS.L) and Royal Mail Plc (RMG.L) among its customers, rejected Gotham City's concerns.
+Quindell, which lists Aviva Insurance Plc, British American Tobacco Plc and Royal Mail Plc among its customers, rejected Gotham City's concerns.

-Before the Slater & Gordon deal was announced, Quindell said the division's sale would improve its working capital profile.

-Quindell said on Monday that it intends to use the proceeds from the sale to return cash to shareholders and repay debt.
-It expects to return about 500 million pounds ($741.80 million) initially.

 ($1 = 1.2930 Australian dollars)